 Other studies have also shown that Vitamin D deficiencies in men can lower sperm motility and the total number of motile spermatozoa.
 So avoiding a Vitamin D deficiency can help to increase fertility in men.

-Whilst increasing levels of Vitamin D to above a normal amount may not necessarily improve fertility, lower than normal levels or deficiencies have been linked to fertility problems.
+Whilst increasing levels of Vitamin D to above an average amount may not necessarily improve fertility, lower than normal levels or deficiencies have been linked to fertility problems.
 Studies have shown that a Vitamin D deficiency is a risk marker for fertility problems and undesirable pregnancy outcomes.

 If you are trying to conceive, or have already, it is worthwhile making sure that you are getting enough Vitamin D. The sun is one of the best sources of Vitamin D and making sure you are getting at least 20 minutes a day is a good way to increase your levels.